What is a Parcel?

 A parcel's ownership is transferred via an invoice or a purchase order (PO).

 Issuing an invoice or a PO updates the Parcels Ownership List.
-Records audited by Ernst & Young LLP.
+Records are audited by our financial auditor.

 Displays a photograph of each parcel owned and details such as type of metal, purity, mass and the invoice the parcel was purchased with.